A Winning Competitive Strategy Needs More Than Market Research

 Competitive Intelligence: According to Leonard Fuld— founder of Fuld & Company and pioneer of the modern practice of competitive intelligence— CI is a way to see through and stay ahead of business disruptions, distortions, rumors and smoke screens, resulting in action.
 As a future-oriented discipline, competitive intelligence enables managers to understand what the competition can and will do.
 Beyond analyzing the competition, it describes scenarios in which the full array of stakeholders, including regulatory bodies, partners, suppliers, and others, may act or not act, and how.
 The primary deliverable, then, is an evaluation of market forces and insight into the likelihood of or potential for future events, crafted to support specific business goals and executive decisions.

 As a future-oriented discipline, CI necessarily works with a broader mix of art and science than does market research.
-To achieve such a forward-looking perspective, experts in CI make use of techniques like scenario-planning, early warning detection and monitoring, win/loss analysis, war gaming and so forth.
+To achieve such a forward-looking perspective, experts in CI make use of techniques like scenario-planning, early warning detection and monitoring, win/loss analysis, business war gaming and so forth.
 The basis of CI techniques and the source of its value lies in the analysis undertaken to identify future-oriented events.
 CI analysis transforms today’s data points into insight about what is, in essence, the unknowable future.

 The Evolution of Competitive Intelligence to Competitive Strategy